opensearch-project/documentation-website/_security/access-control/permissions.md

 ### `do_not_fail_on_forbidden`

-If the user attempts to query multiple indices, some of which they lack permission for, by default they will get an `error` in OpenSearch Dashboards UI, or an `exception` using `cURL` or API.
-If instead, you want the user to receive the results from the search for any of the indices they _do_ have permission for, you can set the option `do_not_fail_on_forbidden` to `true` in `config.yml`.
+If the user attempts to query multiple indexes, some of which they lack permission for, by default they will get an `error` in OpenSearch Dashboards UI, or an `exception` using `cURL` or API.
+If instead, you want the user to receive the results from the search for any of the indexes they _do_ have permission for, you can set the option `do_not_fail_on_forbidden` to `true` in `config.yml`.
 See the following example:

 ```
 _meta: